 At the same time they celebrate the pleasure I derive from a life that allows me to engage with my environment and its daily and seasonal changes, to observe the nuances of light and colour and to marvel at the minutiae.
 (Annie Franklin)

-We smile in delight at jewel like pops of seaweed, the delicate markings on the petals of an orchid and the way that the scarlet heart shapes of fuchsias are mirrored in the bright beaks of birds.
+We smile in delight at jewel like pops of seaweed, the delicate markings on the petals of an orchid and the way that the scarlet heart shapes of pea flowers are mirrored in the bright beaks of birds.
 This is an artist who understands that all things matter and as we lose ourselves in her paintings we know that she is absolutely right.

 © Anita Patel, 2016